Free PR tip for career climbers

-Posting cynical comments about an employer on social media can cost employees and job and career seekers dearly
+Posting cynical comments about an employer on social media can cost employees, job seekers and career climbers dearly.

-Commor Riley’s legendaty “Cisco Fatty” tweet should be a cautionary tale for job hunters and career seekers everywhere.
+Commor Riley’s legendary “Cisco Fatty” tweet is a cautionary tale.

 A person claiming to be employed at Cisco spotted Riley’s post and replied, “Who is the hiring manager?
 I’m sure they would love to know that you will hate the work.
 We here at Cisco are versed in the Web.”

-Infamously dubbed the “Cisco Fatty” tweet, Cisco immediately rescinded the job offer.
-Riley denied the claim that Cisco had rescinded the job offer, claiming she had declined the position.
+Infamously dubbed the “Cisco Fatty” tweet, Cisco claimed to have immediately rescinded the job offer, a claim Riley denied, maintaining that she had declined the position.
 Either way, the damage was done.

-In fact, Morgan Stanley now uses the “Cisco Fatty” tweet as an example to teach new hires what not to do online.
+In fact, investment banking company Morgan Stanley now uses the “Cisco Fatty” tweet as an example to teach new hires what not to do online.

 Regardless of whether Cisco rescinded their job offer or Riley declined it, future potential employers will easily find Riley’s tweet 20, 30 or 100 years from now in a routine check of her internet history and will most likely choose not to offer her a position, or a paycheck.

 If you’re a job or career seeker, or anyone with a job or reputation worth protecting, ask yourself these questions before posting anything on social media, or anywhere online for that matter: